DFSF-F/airspark/README.md

 `$ docker-compose up -d --build`

 you can see in the airflow webserver log files that you need to run the `airflow db init` command.
-Consequently, we need to run the docker-compose up -d command again without --build
+Consequently, we need to run the `docker-compose up -d` command again without `--build`.

 Now you need to create folders for input and output files (to avoid changing the docker-compose file I suggest creating a **repos_csv** folder and within it create two folders _input, output_).
 After that you should run the input generation script **generate.py**, the way to use the script is specified at the beginning of the script.